junglesta/wherenodoctor/__LAB/chapters/15-skin-problems.md

   6. Keep the affected part raised.
   7. When the cloth starts to cool, put it back in the hot water and repeat.

-# SKIN PROBLEMS—A Guide to Identification
+# SKIN PROBLEMSA Guide to Identification

 ```
 there is more coming ¯¯\_(ツ)_/¯¯ this is all for now...